anettrolikova/planett/index.md

 # 🪐 My Bio in 10 seconds
 Ethereum Sunshine connecting people in the ecosystem since 2019.
 Organiser of Ethereum events unique perspective on Ethereum Community.
 Special ability to communicate and write in beginner friendly language.
-Working with Ethereum Developers since 2019.
+Working with Ethereum Developers and EIPs since 2019.

 ## My Speakers bio
 Anett is leading NFT Standards Working Group, focusing on research and development in the NFT ERC Ecosystem.
 She published many articles tackling protocol and application layer obstacles in the NFT ecosystem and problems with ERC-721.
-She is also coordinating Ethereum Magicians forum and facilitating discussions around protocol and Ethereum governance.
+She is also coordinating Ethereum Magicians forum and facilitating discussions around Ethereum core protocol and governance.

 ## Contributions: